Baran Valley: Modern history

 The history of the Baran valley from the 15th to mid-19th century is the most undocumented period in the history of the region.
 Baran was under the control of the Vranoc Bajraktar and the locals continued to pay large taxes similar to the Middle Ages.
-The region played a significant during the League of Prizren, with several members such as Rexhë Bajraktari and Ali Bajraktari, who also partook in the League of Peja.
-The region was part of a large battle that occurred on 11 July 1893 between the forces of the League of Peja commanded by Haxhi Zeka, against the Ottoman army commanded by Mustafa Çerkez Pasha.
+The region played a significant during the League of Prizren, with several members such as Rexhë Bajraktari and Ali Bajraktari, who also partook in the League of Peja, hailing from the region.
+Baran was included in a large battle that occurred on 11 July 1893 between the forces of the League of Peja commanded by Haxhi Zeka, against the Ottoman army commanded by Mustafa Çerkez Pasha.
 Despite heavy resistance, the Albanian forces retreated.

 After the First World War the region fell under the control of the Kingdom of Yugoslavia which continued oppression in the region.
 Several incidents occurred during the Interwar period and Second World War, with the bloodiest incident occurring in February 1937, during a local election.
 During this time a radical party was in control of the area, carrying out several violations towards the people of Baran, who sought out to vote the non-violent Democratic party.
 The Radical party, backed up by the Yugoslav Gendarmerie, planned ro rig the election by guarding the voting center and intimidating the locals.
 The tension ultimately culminated in a bloody shootout where the gendarmerie fired at the Albanians, killing 7 and injuring 30.
 During the incident, several Albanians snuck into the voting center and ripped several lists and votes for the Radical party.
 This led to the election being won by the Radical party, with Manojlo Manojlović being elected as mayor.

-The region also played an important role in the Kachak Movement, with several hundred fighters.
-Between 8 and 9 August 1921 a battle occurred between the villages Rosuja and Nepole when the gendarmerie ambushes a group of Kachaks.
+The region also played an important role in the Kachak Movement, with several hundred fighters hailing from the area.
+Between 8 and 9 August 1921 a battle occurred between the villages Rosuja and Nepole when the gendarmerie ambushed a group of Kachaks.
 The battle resulted in the deaths of 30 Kachaks and 3 Yugoslav troops.

 Several villages in the region were also the cite of several engagements during the Kosovo conflict.
 The village of Çallapek was the sight of two attacks by the Kosovo Liberation Army (KLA) in 1997, one on 13 October when a police station was attacked, and another on 20 October as a part of a series of attacks which also included the stations of Baballoq and Kliçina.